services

 Networking

-- step-ca for generating HTTPS certificates - some services don't recognize self-signed certificates as "valid", so adding step-ca as a trusted CA and using its certificates instead is a handy workaround.
+- step-ca as the CA for generating HTTPS certificates for my internal domains.
+Some services don't recognize self-signed certificates as "valid", so adding step-ca as a trusted CA and using its certificates instead is a handy workaround.

 Messaging